 Smoky Maple Tempeh Bacon

-Smoky maple tempeh bacon is absolutely delicious and super easy to prepare.
+This Tempeh Bacon is absolutely delicious and super easy to prepare.
+It’s sweet, savory, smoky, and delicious!
 Pile it high in sandwiches, on top of salads, or anywhere you’d normally put bacon.

 - 1 8-ounce package of tempeh